-- (a) Judgments/Orders.
-Judgments and orders must be on a separate document and shall bear the caption of the action. - (b) Seaman Settlements. - (1) To obtain a judgment based upon a joint stipulation and compromise, a complaint and a joint motion for approval of the compromise must be filed. - (2) The filing must include: - (A) Statements of the facts claimed by the respective parties; - (B) Copies of all relevant and available medical reports, together with certification that the attached medical reports are all relevant reports that are available; - (C) A copy of proposed disbursements.
-Attorney's fees need not be set forth unless requested by the Judge; - (D) A copy of the proposed release. - (3) The Judge must conduct an interview with the plaintiff in open court and on the record.
+(b) Seaman Settlements.

+- A.(1) The court will not enter To obtain a judgment based upon a joint stipulation and compromise, which has been agreed upon by parties prior to the filing of a complaint and a joint motion for approval of the compromise must be filed. - B.(2) As to those cases which constitute legitimate and bona fide cases at the time of filing and in which parties have agreed to a compromise at some stage prior to trial and the court, if requested, but only if requested, will consider the matter upon filing with the court a joint motion for approval of the compromise.
+The motion papers filing must shall include the following: - 4.(A) Statements of the facts claimed by the respective parties; - 2.(B) Copies of all known relevant and available medical reports together with certification that the attached medical reports are all those relevant reports that are available; - 3.(C) A copy of proposed disbursements except for a Attorney's fees need not be set forth unless requested by the Judge.
+In the event an individual judge may so request, the parties must be prepared to show net disbursements, including attorneys' fees; - 4.(D) A copy of the proposed release to be executed by claimant; - 5.
+In addition, the parties shall make arrangements for the presence of and payment of a court reporter who shall record the judge's interview with the plaintiff, transcribe same, and file it into the record of the case. - (3) The Judge must conduct an interview with the plaintiff in open court and on the record.

-If the Court approves the compromise, an order will be entered in substantially the following form:
+Thereafter, the court, in the event that it If the Court approves the compromise, will enter an order will be entered in substantially the following form: